Bleak budget outlook leaves Merkel's conservatives no choice on debt

-BERLIN (Reuters) - Germany’s bleak budget outlook is pushing Chancellor Angela Merkel’s conservatives towards supporting another suspension of national rules on debt next year, with the man in pole position to succeed her advocating another waiver.
+BERLIN (Reuters) - Germany’s bleak budget outlook is pushing Chancellor Angela Merkel’s conservatives towards supporting another suspension of national debt rules next year, with the man in pole position to succeed her advocating another waiver.

-The coalition is currently discussing when Berlin should end massive deficit-spending triggered by the COVID-19 pandemic, and return to the fiscal rules of the constitutionally enshrined debt brake.
+The coalition is discussing when to end massive deficit-spending triggered by the COVID-19 pandemic, and return to the fiscal rules of the debt brake in the constitution.
 Parliament suspended those rules for 2020 and 2021 to allow combined new borrowing of up to 310 billion euros in both years.

 Finance Minister Olaf Scholz, who is expected to present the draft budget for 2022 next month, has already hinted it could be difficult to keep new borrowing below the ceiling of 0.35% of gross domestic product as required by the rules.